lepture/authlib/README.md

 ## Security Reporting

+If you found security bugs, please do not send a public issue or patch.
-If you found security bugs which can not be public, please send me email at <me@lepture.com>.
+You can send me email at <me@lepture.com>.
 Attachment with patch is welcome.
 My PGP Key fingerprint is:

 ```
 72F8 E895 A70C EBDF 4F2A DFE0 7E55 E3E0 118B 2B4C
 ```

-You can also find it at <https://keybase.io/lepture>.
+Or, you can use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

 ## License